Choosing the correct air purifier to deal with whatever your specific problem is doesn't need to be a headache.

 Hepa Air Purifiers ( High Efficiency Particulate Air Filter )

 Hepa Filter air purifiers offer hugely better air cleaning efficiency than Ionizers.
 The contaminated room air is sucked into the machine and through the HEPA filter by a fan.
 The filter collects over 99% of the contaminants (allergens,pet dander,dust mites, etc) and the cleaned air is then pushed back out to recirculate around the room.
 The upside of a good hepa air purifier is it's ability to filter out huge amounts of airborne contaminants for a relatively low cost.
 One downside however is the noise factor, a cheaply made Hepa machine can sound up to 10 times louder than an equivalent well made one.
-The more well known Hepa Filter brands like Bionaire for example tend to be quieter than the mass produced lesser known ones.
+The more specialist brands like Stadler Form or Leitz for example tend to be quieter than the mass produced lesser known ones.
 The Blueair range of Hepa Air Purifiers are simply the most powerful, quiet and energy efficient units you can buy with awards galore from all over the world.
 With any Hepa based machine, you will need to replace the filters regularly to keep the air cleaning efficiency at it's highest level.
 So always check the replacement filter costs before buying.
-Many Hepa Air Purifiers now come with an Ionizer built in to offer the best of both worlds in terms of freshening the air and actually trapping the particles (as opposed to simply depositing them on the nearest surface).

 Air Sterilizers (air sterilisers)